Tuition and Fees

 Teaching Fellowships require that graduate students either teach two courses independently each semester or teach one course as an instructor and serve as a teaching assistant in another course.
 The Graduate Director and/or Department Chair works with students on their specific work assignments based on students' research and teaching interests and the department's teaching needs.
 Last year, the 9-month stipend for this position was $14, 860.
 There is an increase in the stipend for ABD students.
 TF positions come with up to 6 hours paid tuition in both the fall and spring semesters.
 In order to qualify for this tuition benefit a student must be in good academic standing and be a full-time graduate student (9 credit hours).
 Students are considered for a renewal of this position if they are enrolled in the MA-PhD pass-through program based on funding availability, teaching assistant performance, and satisfactory progress in the program.

 In general summer funding is not available through the department, although there are on occasion work opportunities for graduate students.
 International students with F-1 student visas are generally not permitted to work off campus in the summer.
 International applicants with questions about work and funding should visit international.unt.edu.
-The department often offers funding for summer work as a graduate Tutor/Grader (TG).
-As of 2017-18 this position pays $17/hr for 19 hours per week for a minimum of one summer term per year.
+The department offers funding for summer work as a graduate Teaching Assistant (TA).
+In summer 2018 this position paid approximately $2,500 for one summer term.

 The Department supports student travel to conferences.
 Please click here to access the form.

 A $1,000 Academic Achievement Scholarship that includes a waiver for out-of-state tuition costs is available for incoming PhD students.
 However, the scholarship and waiver are not granted automatically.
 Instead admitted students must apply for the scholarship at tsgs.unt.edu/graduatelife/AAS.